-- Psychological safety: Psychological safety is what the team members feel about taking risks, making mistakes speaking up, and doing what they think is right without feeling insecure or embarrassed.
+Psychological safety is what the team members feel about taking risks, making mistakes speaking up, and doing what they think is right without feeling insecure or embarrassed.

-- Dependability: Dependability is the trust that they have in each other to do high-quality work and deliver on time.
+Dependability is the trust that they have in each other to do high-quality work and deliver on time.

-- Structure & Clarity: High performing teams have clarity in terms of the goals, and structure in terms of roles and the plans to execute and accomplish those goals.
+High performing teams have clarity in terms of the goals, and structure in terms of roles and the plans to execute and accomplish those goals.

-- Meaning of Work: Like the findings of Dan Pink in Drive, Google found that higher performance is tied to a personal connection to the purpose of the work.
+Like the findings of Dan Pink in Drive, Google found that higher performance is tied to a personal connection to the purpose of the work.

-- Impact of Work: Team members on high performing teams feel that the work they are doing is important, and have a clear line of sight to how their work contributes to the success of the organization.
+Team members on high performing teams feel that the work they are doing is important, and have a clear line of sight to how their work contributes to the success of the organization.

 Of these factors, I think that psychological safety is the one that is most frequently overlooked.
 And perhaps it is the easiest for leaders to control.
 The rest of this post is going to provide more detail on psychological safety, explore the benefits, and then provide some action steps for leaders.